quozd/awesome-dotnet/README.md

 * [MassTransit](https://github.com/MassTransit/MassTransit) - MassTransit is lean service bus implementation for building loosely coupled applications using the .NET Framework.
 * [Rebus] (https://github.com/rebus-org/Rebus) - Rebus is a lean service bus implementation for .NET, similar in nature to NServiceBus and MassTransit, only leaner
 * [EasyNetQ](https://github.com/mikehadlow/EasyNetQ) - An easy to use .NET API for RabbitMQ

-## Reflection

-* [Fody](https://github.com/Fody/Fody) - Extensible tool for weaving .net assemblies
-* [Mono.Cecil](https://github.com/jbevain/cecil) - Cecil is a library to generate and inspect programs and libraries in the ECMA CIL form.

 ## Scheduling